Nespresso Original vs Vertuo - which one should you buy?

 - Personalisation - some models offer you additional control over the temperature and length of your brew.
 The Creatista allows you 11 different levels of milk frothing, for precise coffee-making.

-- Smartphone controls - the Prodigio and Expert machines can be controlled via the Nespresso app on your smartphone or tablet, using Bluetooth.
+- Smartphone controls - the Expert machines can be controlled via the Nespresso app on your smartphone or tablet, using Bluetooth.

 For more advice, see our full Nespresso buying guide.